ysai258/2048/README.md

 # 2048
 This is a React implementation of the popular 2048 game.
-The game is played on a 4x4 grid, where the player slides numbered tiles around to combine them and create a tile with the number 2048.
+The game is played on a 4x4 grid, where the player slides numbered tiles around using arrow keys to combine them and create a tile with the number 2048.

 ## Deployed at